hms-dbmi/etl-client-docker/README.md

 If you already familiar with the process and want to load your custom data file then just follow the steps below.

-* Make sure quickstart DB 19.1 is up and running
+* Make sure i2b2/tranSMART DB 19.1 is up and running.
 * Install etl-client-docker  - container should be up and running ( follow above installation instructions)
 * Validate connections to DB -  should be Successful
 * Start with Datafile you want to load